-POLI:226 Soviet and Russian Politics.
+POLI-226 Soviet and Russian Politics

 Looks at Russian and Soviet politics and foreign policy.
 The Soviet Union is examined, with particular emphasis on the policies of Gorbachev and the 1991 disintegration of the U.S.S.R.
 The post-Soviet period is also studied, especially the challenges of democratization and of moving toward a market economy.
 While primary attention is paid to the situation in Russia, issues in the other former Soviet republics and Eastern Europe are also discussed.
-Same as HIST:226.
+Same as HIST-226.
 4 SH.

-POLI:228 Middle East Politics and Society.
+POLI-228 Middle East Politics and Society

 This course examines the ways in which politics and society in the Middle East are shaped by historical and contemporary structures, processes and practices.
 The geographic and temporal focus of the course includes the Arab world, Iran, Turkey and Israel during the past century and a half, from the reforms of the late Ottoman Empire, through the years of European colonialism, to the emergence of postcolonial states and their contemporary development.
-Same as JWST:228.
+Same as JWST-228.
+Prerequisities: Sophomore standing.
 4 SH.
+CC: Historical Perspective, Diversity Intensive, Interdisciplinary.

-POLI:321 European Union.
+POLI-321 European Union

 Examines the post-World War II development, institutional structure and policies of the European Union and its predecessors in the movement toward European integration, with a special emphasis on the current situation.
-Same as HIST:321.
+Same as HIST-321.
 4 SH.